jhu-idc/idc_export/README.md

 # iDC Citation and Export Metadata Module
-This is an Work in Progress and currently doesn't work.
-Mostly is just a shell and maybe will go nowhere, overall.

-Eventually this module will do two things:
+This module will do / does a few things:
-  * help create bibliographic citations for repository items in Islandora
+  * provide an endpoint to get bibliographic citations for repository items in Islandora
-  * export metadata in CSV format for a group of repository items.
+     * This feature is not yet implemented, but the wiring for it is.
+  * currently this provides support for metadata export
+     * Field Formatters for CSV export (in `/src/Plugin/Field/FieldFormatters`)

 ## Bibliographic Citations